phpmd/phpmd/README.rst

   - ``--reportfile`` - Sends the report output to the specified file, instead of the default output target ``STDOUT``.

-  - ``--extensions`` - Comma separated string of valid PHP source file extensions.
+  - ``--suffixes`` - Comma-separated string of valid source code filename extensions.

-  - ``--ignore`` - Comma separated string of files or directories that will be ignored during the parsing process.
+  - ``--exclude`` - Comma-separated string of patterns that are used to ignore directories.

+  - ``--struct`` - Also report those nodes with a @SuppressWarnings annotation.

 Using multiple rule sets
 ````````````````````````